-personal scope - it could be considered to exclude from the scope of application of the retention warrants certain categories of persons, e.g. persons subject to professional secrecy; however, it does not seem feasible to make these exemptions at the level of retention.
+- personal scope it could be considered to exclude from the scope of application of the retention warrants certain categories of persons, e.g. persons subject to professional secrecy, based on an optout notification from the persons concerned; however, it might not be feasible to make these exemptions at the level of retention.
 In this case, exemptions could be foreseen at the access level.

-- limited storage period - the prescribed storage period should not exceed what is strictly necessary for the purposes of prevention and prosecution of crime; to respond further to the requirement of the proportionality principle, a differentiation of the retention period across the different categories of data taking into account the sensitivity of the data concerned could be considered; irreversible erasure of the data at the end of the retention period should be prescribed (unless the data is kept for business purposes).

-- ensuring the security of the data stored - the ECJ requires "imposing minimum safeguards, so that the persons whose data has been retained have sufficient guarantees of the effective protection of their personal data against the risk of misuse7".
-Therefore, mandating requirements for data security, e.g. storing the data in the EU8 could be considered.
-The impact on the various business models should be considered, as well as the possibility to pursue broader application of certain privacy- by- design solutions, such as, for example, homomorphic encryption, which allows encrypted searches with decryption possible only on the basis of a warrant or searchable encryption.
+Furthermore the feasibility of excluding certain (categories of) service providers from the scope of the retention warrant could also be considered, taking into account the specific situation in the MSs. - limited storage period the prescribed storage period should not exceed what is strictly necessary for the purposes of prevention and prosecution of crime; to respond further to the requirement of the proportionality principle, a differentiation of the retention period across the different categories of data taking into account the sensitivity of the data concerned could be considered; irreversible erasure of the data at the end of the retention period should be prescribed unless the data is kept for business purposes. - storage on the territory of the Union and in encrypted fashion/pseudonymisation the ECJ requires "imposing minimum safeguards, so that the persons whose data has been retained have sufficient guarantees of the effective protection of their personal data against the risk of misuse4".
+Therefore, mandating requirements for data security, e.g. storing the data in the EU5 could be considered.
+The impact on the various business models would have to be considered, as well as the possibility to pursue broader application of certain privacy- by- design solutions, such as, for example, homomorphic encryption, which allows encrypted searches with decryption possible only on the basis of a warrant.
 Another option to explore would be pseudonymisation, a method where names are replaced by an alias so that data is no longer connected to a name.
-In contrast to anonymisation, it is possible to reidentify the data with the name of the person.
-Review by an independent authority of compliance with the level of protection guaranteed by EU law with respect to the protection of individuals in relation to the processing of personal data must be also ensured9.
+In contrast to anonymisation, it is possible to re-identify the data with the name of the person.
+Review by an independent authority of compliance with the level of protection guaranteed by EU law with respect to the protection of individuals in relation to the processing of personal data must be also ensured6.